As deadline nears for Russell Wilson to get a new contract, reports indicate talks with Seahawks have intensified

 This time, Wilson wanted an earlier deadline to avoid an offseason of speculation and discussion about his future as well as thinking that nothing was going to change in the quarterback market over the next few months, so there was no reason to not get the deal done now.

 Wilson’s current contract made him the second-highest paid player at the time it was signed, averaging $21.9 million per season.
-It was behind only the $22 million of Green Bay quarterback Aaron Rodgers.
+He was behind only the $22 million of Green Bay quarterback Aaron Rodgers.

 Wilson has since fallen to being the 14th highest-paid player and 12th highest-paid QB, according to OvertheCap.com.
 Rodgers is still at the top of the list but is now averaging $33.5 million per season.